michael-basil/michael-basil.github.io/index.md

 ## untracked

 * Katie: What happened to us?
-* Michael: Katie is a Sympath, Michael is an Empath
+* Michael: The answer is fully clear when each of us looks at the situation through the eyes of the other.

 ## teachering